Multifamily Real Estate Accounting: A Complete Guide

 Depreciation is one of the most powerful tax advantages in real estate, allowing you to deduct a portion of your property’s cost basis each year.
 Misclassifying expenses can cause you to overstate your income and overpay your taxes.
 Properly managing depreciation and capitalization ensures your financial statements are accurate and your tax strategy is effective.

-Ignoring Compliance and Reporting Rules
+The High Cost of Ignoring Compliance Rules

 Multifamily properties operate under a different and more complex set of rules than single-family rentals.
 These regulations can come from your lender, local government, or even federal housing authorities.
 For example, commercial loans often have specific reporting requirements, known as covenants, that you must meet to avoid default.
 Local ordinances might dictate how you handle security deposits or what information you must provide to tenants.